InigoMateo/scala-cheat-sheet/scala-cheat-sheet.md

 new MyClass(1, 2, 3) // creates a new object of type
 ```
 *this* references the current object, *assert*(<condition>) issues AssertionError if condition is not met.
 See scala.Predef for *require*, *assume* and *assert*.
+## Operators
+The associativity of an operator is determined by its last character: Right-associative if ending with :, Left-associative otherwise.
+See "FAQs" for more details.

 ## **FAQs**